Antony1060/dbger.c/README.md

 This is a toy project because I wanted to learn how debuggers and disassembler work.

 ## dbger.c
-The debugger is in a very raw state right now, only intended for x86_64, not meant to be actaully used.
+The debugger is in a very early state right now, only intended for x86_64 on Linux, not meant to be actaully used.
 Still work in progress.

 ### Building
 ```sh